Vengeance: Night of Champions: Preliminary matches

 Before the event aired live on pay-per-view, Super Crazy defeated Carlito in a dark match.

-The event began with a video package of the event and its theme, "Night of Champions," followed by opening pyrotechnics.
-The first match was between Lance Cade and Trevor Murdoch and The Hardys (Matt Hardy and Jeff Hardy) for the World Tag Team Championship.
+The first match was between Lance Cade and Trevor Murdoch and The Hardys (Matt and Jeff) for the World Tag Team Championship.
 Cade and Matt started the match, with Matt in control.
 The two teams tagged in and out until Cade and Murdoch attempted to walk out of the match, but the Hardys went after them, and brought them back into the ring.
 Jeff attempted a Swanton Bomb onto Cade, but Murdoch interfered on Cade's behalf.
 Matt tried to interfere on Jeff's behalf, but was stopped by the referee.
 Murdoch used this as an advantage, and pushed Jeff off the turnbuckle, leading to Cade performing a powerbomb.
 Cade gained the pinfall on Jeff to win the match and retain the titles.

 The second match was between Chavo Guerrero and Jimmy Wang Yang for the WWE Cruiserweight Championship.
 The match began with Yang and Guerrero locking up, followed by Yang in control through most of the match.
 After Yang missed a moonsault, Guerrero executed a Gory Bomb.
 Shortly after, Guerrero performed a Frog Splash on Yang.
 Afterwards, Guerrero pinned Yang to win the match and retain the Cruiserweight Championship.